Cory's shearwater

 Cory's shearwater (Calonectris borealis) is a large shearwater in the seabird family Procellariidae.
-It breeds colonially of rocky islands in the eastern Atlantic.
+It breeds colonially on the archipelago of the Azores in the eastern Atlantic.
 Outside the breeding season it ranges widely in the Atlantic.
 It was formerly considered to be conspecific with Scopoli's shearwater.

 Taxonomy

 Cory's shearwater was formally described in 1881 by the American ornithologist Charles B. Cory from a specimen collected off Chatham Island, Massachusetts.
 He coined the binomial name Puffinus borealis.
 Cory's shearwater is now placed in the genus Calonectris that was introduced in 1915 by the ornithologists Gregory Mathews and Tom Iredale.
 The genus name combines the Ancient Greek kalos meaning "good" or "noble" with the genus name Nectris that was used for shearwaters by the German naturalist Heinrich Kuhl in 1820.
-The name Nectris comes from the Ancient Greek nēktris meaning "swimmer".
+The name Nectris comes from the Ancient Greek word nēktris meaning "swimmer".
 The specific epithet borealis is Latin and means "north".
 The species is considered to be monotypic: no subspecies are recognised.